 This letter transmits a City of Portsmouth Conditional Use Permit Amendment request for an application previously approved by the Planning Board at its regularly scheduled meeting on September 15, 2016.
 This amendment is being requested as the approved project is approximately 90% complete and grading, landscaping, and finish site work will begin shortly.
 Upon review of the landscaping and final grading, it was determined that some minor changes be requested, most of which would be characterized as "landscape" in nature.
+Additionally, this request includes 3,770 sq. ft. of "after-the fact" disturbance associated with the placement of crushed stone and wood chips within an access way on the property currently being used for construction purposes.
 This request does not include any changes to the residential structure or any accessory structures that were previously approved.
 The requested changes are outlined as follows;